SecretOnline/bot/README-dev.md

 ```

 Now you should be able to just run the bot.
+Some addons will require default configuration defined in the `addon-conf` section of `conf/default.conf.json`.
+This is often used for API keys, since they aren't required to be different for each server.

 ```
 $ node index.js